SpeedyWeather/SpeedyWeather.jl/docs/src/tracers.md

 add!(model, Tracer(:abc))
 ```

-This returns `model.tracers` which will always give you an overview of which tracers
+This returns `model.tracers`, a dictionary, which will always give you an overview of which tracers
 are defined.
-Tracers are defined through a `key::Symbol`` for which we use `Symbol`
+Tracers are defined through a `key::Symbol` for which we use `Symbol`
 (not strings, because Symbols are immutable).
 We just wrap the `key` here in
 `Tracer` to define a tracer.
 You can add more tracers